magento/devdocs/src/guides/v2.4/graphql/interfaces/configurable-product.md

 ### ConfigurableProductOptionsSelection attributes {#ConfigurableProductOptionsSelection}

 The `ConfigurableProductOptionsSelection` object contains metadata corresponding to the selectable configurable options for a product.
-It is meant to be used in a `products` query to restrict which media gallery items are displayed as the shopper selects configurable product options.
+Use this object in a `products` query to minimize the number of media gallery items that are displayed as the shopper selects configurable product options.
 [Limit the number of retrieved media gallery items](#media-gallery-example) demonstrates its use.

 Attribute | Type | Description
 --- | --- | ---
 `media_gallery` | [MediaGalleryInterface!] | Product images and videos corresponding to the specified configurable options selection
-`options_available_for_selection` | [[ConfigurableOptionAvailableForSelection!]](#ConfigurableOptionAvailableForSelection) | Lists the options that have been selected and the options that are available as a result of the previous selections
+`options_available_for_selection` | [[ConfigurableOptionAvailableForSelection!]](#ConfigurableOptionAvailableForSelection) | Lists the options selected and the options available as a result of the previous selections
 `variant` | SimpleProduct | The simple product represented by the selected configurable options.
 This object will be null until the shopper selects an option for each attribute

 ### ConfigurableProductOptionsValues {#configProdOptionsValues}